qojulia/QuantumOptics.jl/docs/source/timecorrelations.rst

 Two-time correlation functions
 ==============================

-.. jl:autofunction:: timecorrelations.jl timecorrelation
+.. jl:autofunction:: timecorrelations.jl correlation

-.. jl:autofunction:: timecorrelations.jl correlationspectrum
+.. jl:autofunction:: timecorrelations.jl spectrum

-.. jl:autofunction:: timecorrelations.jl spectrumFFT
+.. jl:autofunction:: timecorrelations.jl correlation2spectrum

 As a brief example, say we want to calculate the two-time correlation function of a cavity field, i.e. :math:`g(t) = \langle a(t) a^\dagger(0)`.
 We can do this with::